AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/10_object_literal_upgrades.md

 // Alberto
 ```

-In the example given above, first we created the Object and then we modified it.
+In the example given above, first we created the object and then we modified it.
 However, in ES6 we can do both things at the same time.
 Take a look at the following example:

 ```javascript
 const name = "myname";